The perils and pleasures of writing your own website copy.

 Rather than confuse my readers, and out of deference to my agency clients, I decided to not include an “Our Work” page on this website.
 At least for now.

-When I first launched SparksFly, I heard differing opinions on whether I should stick with first-person singular pronouns like I and my in the content on my website, or use the first-person plural (we and our) to make SparksFly appear larger than it actually is— a practice that is a particular pet peeve of mine.
-While I had a pretty strong opinion already, I heard strong arguments for having a “growth mentality” that I would have been foolish not to at least consider.
+When I first launched SparksFly, I heard differing opinions on whether I should stick with first-person singular pronouns like I and my in the content on my website, or use the first-person plural (we and our) to make SparksFly appear larger than it actually is— a practice that many would say is simply having a “growth mentality”.

-I am much more likely to exceed your expectations if I’ve set them based on the truth.
+The way I see it, I’m much more likely to exceed your expectations if I’ve set them based on the truth.
 So here it is.
 SparksFly Copy and Content is a one-woman show.
 Call me a solopreneur if you like those kinds of titles.
 I am the CEO of me and only me.
 First-person singular.

 For now, welcome!
 I hope this has been helpful and that you’ll come back to my blog from time to time to see what I’m working on and learn more about how you can use your words to build relationships with your customers.